 And then connect the two volumes and clean up.

 Now it’s ok to get the character out of the way to work without obstruction.
-We can base the rest of the dimensions on the volumes we already got done.
+We can base the rest of the dimensions on the volumes we already have.

 We’ll start making the top of the car.
 With a line going up, in this case from the front-most corner going up 1:2 (1 px horizontal to 2 px vertical) and when that gets high enough, draw from there a horizontal (the isometric kind of horizontal) line, parallel to the car’s side.

-Now we do basically the same but for the front windshield.
-The top corner has already been defined so the new lines project out from basically that point.
+Now we'll do pretty much the same, but for the front windshield.
+The top corner has already been defined so the new lines project out from that point.

 The line going down on the opposite edge of the windshield will not be 2:1; it won’t be parallel.
 Windshields go up in converging lines.